AAGI-AUS/AAGI-Style-Guide-and-Logos/README.md

 The style guide is a collection of best practices and guidelines for writing code, documentation, and other materials related to the AAGI project.

+Logos are made available in different formats to suit various needs, including print and digital media for AAGI projects only.

 ## Files

 All files are in the [assets](assets) folder.